drandrewthomas/Parth3D-experiments/python_anaglyph_splitting/readme.md

 [https://parth3d.co.uk/splitting-anaglyph-images-in-python](https://parth3d.co.uk/splitting-anaglyph-images-in-python)

-And here's an example of the output: a side-by-side image of an old engine in Birmingham, UK.
+And here's an example of the output: a side-by-side image of part of an old engine in Birmingham, UK.

 ![The side-by-side output by the Python code](./glyphsplitwindow.png)